tylerezimmerman/dsv-chef/thycotic_secrets/README.md

 * `client_secret` - Thycotic DSV Client Secret
 * `tenant` - Thycotic DSV Tenant
 * `tld` - Thycotic DSV Top Level Domain
-* `query` - The credential to query for
+* `query` - The secret to query for

 #### Examples

-Retrives a credential the `/test/sdk/simple` credential from the vault and stores that value in `/tmp/test.txt`
+Retrives a secret the `/test/sdk/simple` secret from the vault and stores that value in `/tmp/test.txt`

 ```ruby
 gem_package 'dsv-sdk' do